 - technical, economic, environmental or recovery constraints.
-In some cases extended deadlines have been set for waters where necessary; - the nature and uses of certain artificial or heavily modified waters.
-Alternative objectives have been set to account for their sustainable use; - proposed new physical modifications and sustainable developments.
-Alternative objectives may have to be set to cater for future projects.
+In these cases alternative timescales may be set for the waters in question; - the nature and uses of certain artificial or heavily modified waters for which alternative objectives may be set to account for their sustainable use; - new physical modifications and sustainable developments.
+Again alternative objectives may be set to cater for these projects.